verifyica-team/pipeliner/README.md

 # Pipeliner IPC

-For more complex scenarios, where you need to pass multiple properties and capture multiple properties, you can use Pipeliner IPC.
+For more complex scenarios, where you need to pass multiple variables and capture multiple variables, you can use Pipeliner IPC.

 Pipeliner creates two temporary files.
 The filenames are passed to the application as environment variables.